opentelekomcloud/docs-next/README.md

 * [Diagrams for Open Telekom Cloud](https://github.com/akyriako/diagrams)

 > [!NOTE]
-> No licence required for any of the aformentioned tools.
+> No licence required for any of the aformentioned tools!

 ### Text & Grammar